 Our threat landscape continues to expand and cyber criminals have discovered that the encryption of data followed by a ransom fee can be a highly lucrative business.
 While many companies recognize the serious threat posed by ransomware, many still continue to go conduct business without a multi-layered security solution in place to ward off malicious attacks.

-Here are a few facts about ransomware that you may not have known:
+Here are a few facts about Ransomware that you know not know:

 Ransomware Bribe Equal to One Car Payment